-If you own a pool in the Twin Cities area, chances are you installed some type of winter cover during your swimming pool closing process.
-And while that cover is designed to protect your pool and the safety of your household members, winter weather could end up damaging it and compromising its functionality if you’re not careful.
+If you own a pool in the Twin Cities area, you probably installed some type of winter cover during your swimming pool closing process.
+While that cover is designed to protect your pool and the safety of your household members, winter weather could end up damaging it and compromising its functionality if you're not careful.

 How do you prevent that from happening?
 Read on to learn when and how to deal with snow accumulation on your pool cover.